edubart/nelua-lang/docs/pages/installing.md

 nelua examples/helloworld.nelua
 ```

-You can run any file in `examples` or `tests` directory,
+You can run any file in the `examples` or `tests` directories,
-play with them test or to learn how to code in Nelua.
+play with them to test or to learn how to code in Nelua.

-The most interesting examples perhaps are the graphical ones,
+The most interesting examples are perhaps the graphical ones,
 such as `snakesdl.nelua` and `condots.nelua`.

-To run Snake SDL game demo for example you will need SDL2 library installed,
+To run the Snake SDL game demo, for example, you will need to have the SDL2 library installed.
-install it using your system's package manager and run:
+Install it using your system's package manager and run the example:

 ```bash
 # install SDL2 on MSYS2